Updated on June 14, 2025

-The purpose of the Kisan Credit Card scheme is to provide adequate and timely credit support from the banking system under a single window with a flexible and simplified procedure.
+The purpose of the Kisan Credit Card scheme is to provide adequate and timely credit support from the banking system under a single window with flexible procedures and simplified process.

 Post-Harvest Expenses Are Real – KCC Helps You Manage Them